genn-team/genn/docs/building_networks.rst

 The model
 ---------
 A network model is defined as follows:
-A :class:`.GeNNModel` must be created with a name and a default precision (see \ref floatPrecision)}:
+A :class:`.GeNNModel` must be created with a default precision (see \ref floatPrecision) and a name:

 ..  code-block:: python